ZedWalter/DataStructuresFinal/Stacks/stacks.md

 ### Understanding Stack operations

-Stacks are relavively simple in the operations you can do to them.
-You can add things to the list, remove things from the list, determine the size of the list, and return a boolean value if the list is empty.
+Stacks are relatively simple in the operations you can do to them.
+You can add things to the list, remove things from the list, determine the size of the list, and return a Boolean value if the list is empty.

 The way that we add and remove from a stack is using push and pop commands.
 The push command adds to the end of the list and the pop command removes from the end of the list.
 Much like with our magazine example above, there is no removing from the middle or bottom of the list.